deadblue/ghost/README.md

 ## Mechanism

-Each method on the ghost object, which is in form of `ghost.Controller`, will be mounted as a request handler.
+Each method on your ghost, whose signature is `func(ghost.Context) (ghost.View, error)`, will be mounted as a request handler.

 The method name, will be translated as the mount path, following these rules: